How to Render Lard (Easy Step-by-Step Method for Clean, White Lard)

 How to Render Lard (Stovetop)

-- We grind the frozen fat using a meat grinder or food processor.
+• We grind the frozen fat using a meat grinder or food processor.
 Grinding the fat helps increase surface area, speeding up the rendering process.
+If you don't have a grinder, finely chop the fat with a sharp knife.

-- As the fat renders, you may notice foam or impurities rising to the surface.
-Use a spoon or ladle to skim off these impurities and discard them.
+• As the fat renders, you may notice foam or impurities rising to the surface.
+Skim these off with a spoon and discard.

-- Once the fat has completely melted to a liquid state and there are no more impurities rising to the surface, it's time to strain the lard.
-Line a fine mesh sieve or cheesecloth over a heatproof container and carefully pour the liquid lard through it to remove any remaining solids.
-There will be many small pieces that do not fully render.
+• Line a fine mesh sieve or cheesecloth over a heatproof container and carefully pour the liquid lard through it to remove any remaining solids.
+There will be some small pieces that do not fully render, this is normal.

 How to Render Lard (Slow Cooker)